nicholaspatten/SVGit4Me-local-only/memory-bank/progress.md

 - SVG output is previewed and downloadable.
 - Tooltips provide guidance for Step 4 Download and Copy buttons (with TooltipProvider at root).
 - Error handling for common backend issues (e.g., color precision).
+- Pan/zoom for both raster and SVG previews, with clamping and reset controls.
+- Tooltip logic uses timers to prevent flashing and improve usability.
+- Download and copy controls for SVG output are always visible, with clear disabled states and tooltips.
 - Comprehensive README created, including logo, project description, features, setup, and usage instructions.
+- Documentation (Memory Bank) is up to date and maintained.

 ## What's Left to Build
 - Further UI/UX polish for compactness and clarity.